Group Counseling

 This time-limited group is for students who struggle with anxiety and fears that keep them stuck, afraid, or unable to fulfill their social or personal potentials.
 Students will learn new skills to overcome their anxiety and build social confidence.

-This a six week semi structured group designed to provide a supportive space for students while teaching students skills to manage emotions that “get the best of them,” and whose emotions interfere with their ability to effectively solve problems and to communicate in relationships that are important to them.
+This a six week semi structured group designed to provide a supportive space for students who are interested in learning skills to manage their emotions in stressful times.
+Students whose emotions interfere with their ability to solve problems and communicate in relationships would benefit from this group.

 This group offers emotional support and information about the process of grief and helps students develop adaptive coping strategies for managing loss.